gjbex/Python-for-beginners/README.md

    Jupyter notebooks.
 1. `environment.yml`: a conda environment file to create an environment with the necessary packages to run the notebooks.
+1. `docs`: directory that contains the website for this training.
 1. `CONTRIBUTING.md`: guidelines for contributing to the repository.
 1. `LICENSE`: the license for the repository.
 1. `CODE_OF_CONDUCT.md`: the code of conduct for the repository and for